loum/nparcel/doc/source/interfaces/adp.rst

 * ``adp_headers`` (under the ``[adp_headers]`` section)

-    dictionary of Toll Parcel Portal database table columns to column headers in the ADP bulk insert file.
+    dictionary of Toll Outlet Portal database table columns to column headers in the ADP bulk insert file.
 The database and table is delimited as ``table_name.column_name`` in an attempt to distinguish between common column names across tables.
 For example::